Sossie Vanek

 Underneath the problem situation, a person is often asking, “Who am I really?
 How can I get in touch with this real self, how can I become my real self?”

-I have been a psychotherapist for over 30 years -PsyD from Yeshiva University, New York.
+I have been a psychotherapist for over 30 years.
 In my work with clients, people learn how they can have a happier life, shedding chronic habits of self-rejection.
 Many clients in Israel are on gap year programs or are immigrants struggling with major life transitions.
+In addition I have helped many couples through crisis periods.

-I treat depression, anxiety, eating disorders, addictions, relationship problems and all types of chronic unhappiness.
-I also specialize in couple’s therapy and see clients in both Tel Aviv and Jerusalem.
+I treat depression, anxiety, eating disorders, addictions, relationship problems and also clients who are neurodivergent or on the spectrum.
+As mentioned, I also specialize in couple’s therapy.

 Looking forward to speaking with you,